SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Synthetic Imitation Edit Feedback

 \subsection{\texttt{High→Low} Synthetic Preference Data Generation}

-For the \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}}, to generate high-quality synthetic edit-based preference data for factuality alignment, we use off-the-shelf LLMs like \texttt{GPT-4} \& \texttt{GPT-3.5} to act as an edit function $f_e^{High\rightarrow Low}$, to generate imitation edit data $Y_{-}$ by adding hallucination to $Y$ (as show in get\_$D_{pref}^{High\rightarrow Low}()$ synthetic edit data generation function in \textbf{Algorithm \ref{alg:sythetic_data_generation}}).
-For the \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}} preference data, we then treat $Y$ as $Y_{w}$ as it is the original ground truth in $D$, whereas $Y_{-}$ is treated as $Y_{l}$ as it is the hallucinated summary w.r.t $Y$.
-In $f_e^{High\rightarrow Low}\mathbin{:}\{x^i,y^i\}\rightarrow y_{-}^i$, we prompt \texttt{GPT-4} \& \texttt{GPT-3.5} to generate a hallucinated summary given a clinical note $x^i$ and the corresponding reference summary $y^i$, as shown in \textbf{Figure \ref{fig:main}}.
-The prompt for $f_e^{High\rightarrow Low}$ is designed to generate $y_{-}^i$ using edits introduced through the edit operations listed in \textbf{Table \ref{tab:edit_ops}}, and the resulting $y_{-}^i$ sounds plausible but includes hallucinated information that is not required for accurate diagnosis and treatment documentation of $x^i$.
-The detailed prompt is attached in Table \textbf{\ref{tab:hallucination-prompt}} of \textbf{Appendix \ref{appendixA}}.
+For the \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}}, to generate high-quality synthetic edit-based preference data for factuality alignment, we use off-the-shelf LLMs like \texttt{GPT-3.5} \& \texttt{GPT-4} to act as synthetic domain experts specifically acting as edit function $f_e^{High\rightarrow Low}$ to mirror edits made by actual domain experts, to generate imitation edit data $Y_{-}$ by adding hallucination to $Y$ (as shown in get\_$D_{pref}^{High\rightarrow Low}()$ synthetic edit data generation function in Algorithm \ref{alg:sythetic_data_generation}).
+For the \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}} preference data, since $Y$ is the original ground truth in $D$, we treat it as the $Y_{w}$, whereas $Y_{-}$ is treated as $Y_{l}$ as it is the hallucinated summary w.r.t $Y$.
+In $f_e^{High\rightarrow Low}\mathbin{:}\{x^i,y^i\}\rightarrow y_{-}^i$, we prompt synthetic experts to generate a hallucinated summary given a clinical note $x^i$ and the corresponding reference summary $y^i$, as shown in Figure \ref{fig:main}(c).
+The prompt for $f_e^{High\rightarrow Low}$ is designed to generate $y_{-}^i$ using edits introduced through the edit operations listed in Table \ref{tab:edit_ops} of Appendix \ref{appendixA}, and the resulting $y_{-}^i$ sounds plausible but includes hallucinated information that is not required for accurate diagnosis and treatment documentation of $x^i$.
+The detailed prompt is attached in Table \ref{tab:hallucination-prompt} of Appendix \ref{appendixA}.